Vi19Z/VI19Z/docs/README.md

 ## 🌟 Call for Contributors!

-We're excited to welcome new contributors to the Julep project!
+We're excited to welcome new contributors to the VI19Z project!
 We've created several "good first issues" to help you get started.
 Here's how you can contribute:

-1. Check out our [CONTRIBUTING.md](https://github.com/julep-ai/julep/blob/dev/CONTRIBUTING.md) file for guidelines on how to contribute.
+1. Check out our [CONTRIBUTING.md](https://github.com/VI19Z-ai/VI19Z/blob/dev/CONTRIBUTING.md) file for guidelines on how to contribute.
-2. Browse our [good first issues](https://github.com/julep-ai/julep/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to find a task that interests you.
+2. Browse our [good first issues](https://github.com/VI19Z-ai/VI19Z/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to find a task that interests you.
 3. If you have any questions or need help, don't hesitate to reach out on our [Discord](https://discord.com/invite/JTSBGRZrzj) channel.

 Your contributions, big or small, are valuable to us.
 Let's build something amazing together! 🚀